mrisen/inet-showcases/wireless/crosstalk/doc/index.rst

 represented physically in the time and frequency domains.
 The analog signal representation is implemented by the analog models in INET.
 The analog model is part of the radio medium module.
-INET has various analog signal representation model types.
-The two main types are **scalar** and **dimensional**.
+INET has various analog signal representation model types, the main ones are **scalar** and **dimensional**.
 In a scalar representation, the signal is represented by a power level that is constant in both frequency and time, and is described by two values: a center frequency and a bandwidth.
 Two scalar